Form 1099-C, Cancellation of Debt, reports cancelled debt to both you and the IRS.

 Caution in using Insolvency and Form 982

 Anytime you’re excluding Income from Taxable Income, it is probably a matter of interest to the IRS.
 Remember, cancelled debt is automatically Taxable Income unless you can use an exception or exclusion on Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment).
 It is prudent to recognize that the IRS may scrutinize and then audit such a return.
-We look for possible red flags and then explain them away on a supplemental schedule.
+But again, per the above comments, that’s unlikely.
+We look for possible red flags, and if they’re legitimate, I try to explain them away on a supplemental schedule.
 And sometimes we include additional documentation as well.
 If you self prepare, think of Form 982 as a High School project with a grumpy teacher.